3 Ways Address Normalization Can Benefit Your Business

 We recently released a free ebook, 4 Steps to Unlocking Latent Revenue and Driving ROI with Your Address Data, in which we show you how to use your company’s address data to unlock latent revenue and drive ROI.

-In our last article, we went over address parsing.
-Today, we’ll explain address normalization and why this matters for data cleansing and analytics.
+In our last article, we reviewed address parsing.
+Today, we’ll explain address normalization and why it matters for data cleansing and analytics.

 Address Normalization (or making an address look normal) is the process of formatting an address so that it matches the proper address format of the national postal authority, such as the USPS for those in the United States.
 This process is also referred to as address standardization.